jessica-zhang123/RecipeManagerApp/README.md

 This is an app I developed in 2023 during my grade 12 year for my IB HL Computer Science course.
-To learn more in depth about the project and how to run it, all necessary documents and a video demo are linked on the course homepage html file when you open the folder.
+To learn more in depth about the project and how to run it, all necessary documents and a video demo are linked on the cover_homepage.html file when you open the folder.